 Based on the lighting available, you can use a shutter release and tripod or not.
 But it is recommendable to use these because they will permit you to observe and work with your fruit set up and use longer shutter speeds to get a small aperture ensuring the image is in focus front to back if you so desire.
 However, your creativity should not be stifled by a static camera.
 You can change the height and angles of your camera when shooting to avoid shots taken from one point, but as you move around avoid casting shadows on your setup.

 As is the case with most close-up photography, it is recommendable to change to manual focus so as to avoid ��lense’ searching that occurs due to autofocus.
 Play around with different lenses to find out what they can offer by taking test shots before settling on your choice.

 Draw Inspiration from the Masters

-If you find yourself struggling with the structuring, composition, or lighting of any set up, you could greatly benefit from inspiration drawn from masterpieces done by other experienced artists.
-Borrowing an idea or two can help you in composing a better set up and choice of fruits that will help you achieve your desired end.
-Still life artists have posted numerous pieces of art online that can be your source of insight and inspiration.
-Studying these pieces of art will help you in visualizing about color, shape, form, shade, and composition.
+If you find yourself struggling with the structuring, composition, or lighting of any setup, you could greatly benefit from inspiration drawn from masterpieces done by other experienced artists.
+Borrowing an idea or two can help you in composing a better setup and choice of fruits that will help you achieve your desired end.
+Still-life artists have posted numerous pieces of art online that can be your source of insight and inspiration.
+Studying these pieces of art will help you in visualizing color, shape, form, shade, and composition.
 Finally, do not restrict yourself by any rules, but learn the few basic rules as a matter of necessity because if you have to break them, then it should be worth it!